Home About Us Events ASPIRE HR Competency Framework Newsletter Resources Job Board

 - Matt Barnfield, Web and Design / Digital Manager at West London Mental Health NHS Trust

-Karen Moran, from The Disruptive HR Agency will run an interactive session to help us think differently about our workforce challenges.
-Then we’ll hear from a range of speakers in a TED talk style format about how they have taken risks and dared to be bold:
+Karen Moran, from The Disruptive HR Agency ran an interactive session to help us think differently about our workforce challenges.
+Then we heard from a range of speakers in a TED talk style format about how they have taken risks and dared to be bold: